 A deliciously fancy hors d'oeuvre to serve at this year's Oscar party!
-This Steak Oscar Crostini Appetizer is a fun take on the classic Filet Oscar dish made bite sized and worthy of your fingers!
+This Filet Mignon Appetizer is a fun take on the classic Filet Oscar dish made bite sized and worthy of your fingers!
 And make sure to check out this long list of finger food ideas!

 This crostini appetizer will be the talk of your Oscar party!
 They are so fancy and packed with flavor!
 It really is the perfect bite sized appetizer to ring in the new year!
 Also make sure to check out more Finger Food Ideas For Your Next Party!

 This appetizer was inspired by my love for surf and turf.
 The combination is just so hearty and satisfying.
 Filet oscar is typically prepared with crab, asparagus and finished with a rich Bearnaise sauce.

 It would also be a delicious Oscar party appetizer if you like the play on words. 🙂

 Bearnaise Sauce The "Modern Way"